 - Data on numbers of child workers has not been collected since 2006.
-In modelling current estimates of numbers of child workers, assumptions are made about the proportion of children working, the industries in which they work and their propensity to hold secondary jobs. - Data on the industry distribution of secondary jobs is only available for 2011-12, requiring modelling based on assumptions about the relationship between main and secondary job holding at an industry level.
+In modelling current estimates of numbers of child workers, assumptions are made about the proportion of children working, the industries in which they work and their propensity to hold secondary jobs. - Data on the industry distribution of secondary jobs is not available for every quarter, requiring modelling based on assumptions about the relationship between main and secondary job holding at an industry level.